Amy Winehouse: Substance use and mental health

-In December 2007, Winehouse's spokesman reported that the singer was in a physician-supervised programme and was channelling her difficulties by writing a lot of music.
+In December 2007, Winehouse's spokesman reported that she was in a physician-supervised programme and was channelling her difficulties by writing a lot of music.
 In January 2008, the British tabloid The Sun posted a video in which Winehouse appeared to be smoking crack cocaine and speaking of having taken ecstasy and Valium.
-The event took place on Friday, 18 January, in the early hours of the morning.
-Shortly after the alleged crack cocaine incident, Winehouse's father moved in with her, to keep her under '24-hour watch'.
+The event took place on Friday 18 January in the early hours of the morning.
+Shortly after the alleged crack cocaine incident, her father moved in with her to keep her under "24-hour watch".
 In late January, Winehouse reportedly entered a rehabilitation facility for a two-week treatment programme.
-On 26 March, Winehouse's spokesman said she was "doing well".
-By late April 2008, her erratic behaviour—including an allegation of assault—caused fear that her drug rehabilitation efforts had been unsuccessful.
-Winehouse's father and manager then sought to have her detained under the Mental Health Act of 1983.
+On 26 March, her spokesman said she was "doing well".
+By late April 2008, her erratic behaviour, including an allegation of assault, caused fear that her drug rehabilitation efforts had been unsuccessful.
+Her father and manager then sought to have her detained under the Mental Health Act of 1983.
 Her dishevelled appearance during and after a scheduled club night in September 2008 prompted new rumours of a relapse.
-Photographers were quoted as saying she appeared to have cuts on her arms and legs.
+Photographers said she appeared to have cuts on her arms and legs.

 According to her physician, Winehouse quit using illegal substances in 2008.
-In an October 2010 interview, speaking of her decision to quit drugs, Winehouse said, "I literally woke up one day and was like, 'I don't want to do this any more.
-However, alcohol emerged as a problem, with Winehouse abstaining for a few weeks and then lapsing into alcohol use.
-Her physician said that Winehouse was treated with Librium for alcohol withdrawal and anxiety and underwent psychological and psychiatric evaluations in 2010, but refused psychological therapy.

-Before her death, Winehouse was examined by a psychiatrist and psychologist and doctors recommended that she undergo dialectical behaviour therapy (DBT).
-DBT is based upon the biosocial theory of mental illness and is the first therapy that has been experimentally demonstrated to be generally effective in treating borderline personality disorder.
+In an October 2010 interview, speaking of her decision to stop taking drugs, she said: "I literally woke up one day and was like, 'I don't want to do this any more.
+Alcohol then emerged as a problem, with Winehouse abstaining for a few weeks and then lapsing into alcohol use.
+Her physician said she was treated with Librium for alcohol withdrawal and anxiety and underwent psychological and psychiatric evaluations in 2010, but refused psychological therapy.
+Before her death, Winehouse was examined by a psychiatrist and psychologist, and doctors recommended dialectical behaviour therapy (DBT).
+DBT is based upon the biosocial theory of mental illness and is the first therapy experimentally demonstrated to be generally effective in treating borderline personality disorder.